LibraryOfCongress/seeing-lost-enclaves/research/images.md

 ![A black and white photo of a valley with a small town organized around a main street winding into the distance, with pine trees on neighboring hills.](images/images-deadwood-chinatown.jpg)
 _"Deadwood, [S.D.] from Mrs. Livingston's Hill" by John C. H. Grabill, between 1887-92, [Library of Congress](https://www.loc.gov/item/99613869/).
 The area of Chinatown can be seen in the distance.
 See [Mapping photos](/research/mapping.md) for more on this image._

 Bear in mind that not all images in collections have been digitized or are accessible online.
-Many are not even catalogued..
+Many are not even catalogued.
 Visiting archives in person almost always turns up details, materials, and new clues.
 See _Physical archives_ below.

 ## Maps